Frequently Asked Questions

 During workforce development, students will learn their skill sets and aptitude.
 We hope to help them discover what they desire to do and are able to do.
 We also help to set goals after obtaining a job to help advance education or career if a student is ready for such.

 Will students be permitted to have cell phones or access to computers?

 No. Computer use will be available but limited to important uses only and will be monitored by staff.
 Cell phone may be permitted once a student starts working (at discretion of staff)

 Will there be any communication with family?

 Yes.
 Students will have a 30 day "black out" period with no communication with family.
 After the 30 days, women will be able to have 2 hour visits with family once a month.
 Phone calls are 20 minutes each weekend.
-Passes with family start at 4 months and increase in length based on how a student is doing in the program (write ups/ homework/ participation/ etc.)
+Passes with family start after a few months and increase in length based on how a student is doing in the program (write ups/ homework/ participation/ etc.)